Home » Primary Phonics: Keep-Up and Catch-Up

-For a multitude of reasons, a child can have difficulties learning to decode even though the school is using a high-quality phonics programme taught expertly.
-It is essential that the school implements some keep-up tutoring as soon as it is noticed that the child is failing to keep up with his/her classroom companions.
-Ruth Miskin, an early reading expert, explains: ”I think there will always be a small group of children who will need one-to-one tutoring – even with the best synthetic programmes, the best training and best implementation; there are some children who have particular needs that cannot be met in a group – and not just SEN children.
+”I think there will always be a small group of children who will need one-to-one tutoring – even with the best synthetic programmes, the best training and best implementation; there are some children who have particular needs that cannot be met in a group – and not just SEN children.
 We tutored some children with SEN at my old school forever until they could read well.
 We also tutored children with behaviour problems, long-term absentees, new arrivals just to mention a few.
 These children were always given more of the same and not something different.
 No amount of group teaching helps a child once they fall behind their peers – though you can sometimes teach in pairs if they are at the same level.
 If we want to be truly inclusive schools must plan for these children as a matter of course and not just hope for the best.
 Synthetic phonics is not a simple panacea – it takes determination to get every child reading.
 As soon as a child fails to learn the first letter on the first day – quick tutoring should take place”.
-Ruth Miskin recommends that those children who need quick tutoring, ”receive ten minutes of one-to-one practice before the lesson so they are confident from the start” (italics added.
-Ruth Miskin.
-SEN magazine 47)

-At East Hunsbury Primary School, struggling readers are provided with Sounds-Write phonics teaching three times a day to enable them to keep up: a before-school pre-teaching session delivered by a fully-trained TA, participation in the whole-class phonics lesson and an after-school Phonics Club.
+At East Hunsbury Primary School, children who at risk of falling behind are provided with Sounds-Write phonics teaching three times a day to enable them to keep up: a before-school pre-teaching session delivered by a fully-trained TA, participation in the whole-class phonics lesson and an after-school Phonics Club.

-(Sounds-Write Monthly Case Study.
-June 2022)
+(Sounds-Write Case Study.
+2022 https://sounds-write.co.uk/wp-content/uploads/2023/06/East-Hunsbury-Primary-School-Northampton-UK.pdf)

 ”I love the pre-teaching.
 I find that even a brief front-loading for children who have difficulty can be effective at easing uncertainty/anxiety and results in a higher level of engagement during that main lesson.”
 (Lindsey Bates.
-Twitter)
+Twitter/X)

 Without rapid and effective remediation it is common for struggling readers to develop feelings of anxiety, shame and low self-esteem.
 Unnecessary activities, although not directly harmful to reading and spelling acquisition, supplant effective practice and cause further delay.
 Time spent in one-to-one or small group work must make a discernible difference to all involved, FAST.